-From exploring cityscapes to spying expanses of glorious countryside, visitors can mix adventure and luxury in northern England for a taste of the 007 lifestyle.
-They can be a secret agent, indulging in lavish restaurants and taking in enthralling experiences.
+From exploring cityscapes to spying expanses of glorious countryside, mix adventure and luxury in northern England for a taste of the 007 lifestyle.
+Be your own secret agent, indulging in lavish restaurants and taking in enthralling experiences.
 Discover what two heritage cities in northern England have to offer for fans of Bond, James Bond…

-Visitors can start this northern exploration in Manchester, a city renowned as being the birthplace of the Industrial Revolution.
-Here, they’ll discover the exemplary neo-gothic architecture of the John Rylands Library before hunting for secret style highlights in the Northern Quarter, an eclectic mix of vintage shops and cafes, and heading to Exchange Square for fashion and couture.
-From designer brands to high street regulars, they can start the day by perfecting their own signature secret agent look.
+Start this northern mission in Manchester, a city renowned as being the birthplace of the Industrial Revolution.
+Discover the exemplary neo-gothic architecture of the John Rylands Library before hunting for secret style highlights in the Northern Quarter, an eclectic mix of vintage shops and cafes, and heading to Exchange Square for fashion and couture.
+From designer brands to high street regulars, perfect the Bond look to begin the day.

 John Ryland’s Library is free to access.

-Afterwards, visitors can tuck into lunch amid the glamourous surroundings of The Refuge by Volta while sampling a menu of small plates and sharing dishes featuring flavours from all over the world.
-Set in 10,000 square feet of breathtaking space at the restored former Palace Hotel, there’s also a set of introductory menus if they are unable to decide between dishes!
+Tuck into lunch amid the glamourous surroundings of The Refuge by Volta while sampling a menu of small plates and sharing dishes featuring flavours from all over the world.
+Set in 10,000 square feet of breathtaking space at the restored former Palace Hotel, there’s also a set of introductory menus if you’re unable to decide between dishes!

 Based in the glorious surroundings of a Grade II listed building in the heart of the city’s bustling Northern Quarter, Japanese-inspired Cottonopolis offers a brunch to remember.
 Inspired by the city’s past as a centre for cotton production, the restaurant houses an open kitchen and features a polished menu with a host of gluten free and vegan options.

-Visitors can discover a world of innovation and ideas at Manchester’s Science and Industry Museum.
-As the world’s first industrial city, visitors can learn how industry has transformed the way people live today.
+Discover a world of innovation and ideas at Manchester’s Science and Industry Museum.
+As the world’s first industrial city, learn how industry has transformed the way people live today.
 Detailing more than 250 years of discoveries and inventions, the museum showcases how Manchester is a city where people, ideas and goods come and go.

 Entry to the Science and Industry Museum is free.
 Some temporary exhibitions are ticketed and have an entry fee.

-Visitors can solve clues and crack the code like a top secret agent, as they explore the city’s rich historical past on the Manchester Spy Mission Treasure Trail.
-Setting off from the Museum of Science and Industry, they’ll learn about Castlefield and the Manchester canal area on this self-guided tour while solving clues hidden on statues, historical monuments and in other quirky places.
+Solve clues and crack the code like a top secret agent to explore the city’s rich historical past on the Manchester Spy Mission Treasure Trail.
+Setting off from the Museum of Science and Industry, learn about Castlefield and the Manchester canal area on this self-guided tour while solving clues hidden on statues, historical monuments and in other quirky places.

 Trail booklets can be purchased to download for £9.99.

-Food fans can finish the day in the lavish Grade II listed dining room of The French, with food from Manchester’s own star chef Adam Reid.
-Fusing delicious modern cooking with northern influences, guests can pick from a range of menus with multiple courses that feature only the best local ingredients.
+Finish the day in the lavish Grade II listed dining room of The French, with food from Manchester’s own star chef Adam Reid.
+Fusing delicious modern cooking with northern influences, pick from a range of menus with multiple courses that feature only the best local ingredients.

-Fans of the open road can start day two with a trip to Skipton for the ultimate off-road experience with Jaguar Land Rover.
-Nestled within the grounds of the stunning Broughton Hall Estate is Yellison Farm Barns, home to a state-of-the-art driving centre where visitors can develop their driving skills and test the capabilities of the Land Rover.
-They can tackle obstacle handling, assess an array of environments and take on inclines, descents and streams on an exciting half-day driving experience – manoeuvres that wouldn’t look out of place on the set of Bond!
+Start day two with a trip to Skipton for the ultimate off-road experience with Jaguar Land Rover.
+Nestled within the grounds of the stunning Broughton Hall Estate is Yellison Farm Barns, home to a state-of-the-art driving centre where you can develop your driving skills and test the capabilities of the Land Rover.
+Tackle obstacle handling, assess an array of environments and take on inclines, descents and streams on an exciting half-day driving experience – manoeuvres that wouldn’t look out of place on the set of Bond!

 Half-day experiences cost £225 per person, with full day experiences priced at £325 per person.
 Introductory one-hour taster sessions are also available for £99 per person.

-Afterwards, they can spend the afternoon experiencing the narrow cobbled streets and shopping precincts of York.
-They can wander among the historic wooden buildings of The Shambles, York’s famed shopping street packed with quirky boutiques selling an array of luxury goods, before discovering Britain’s rail heritage at the National Railway Museum – a journey into luxury travel and iconic engineering.
+Spend the afternoon experiencing the narrow cobbled streets and shopping precincts of York.
+Wander among the historic wooden buildings of The Shambles, York’s famed shopping street packed with quirky boutiques selling an array of luxury goods, before discovering Britain's rail heritage at the National Railway Museum – a journey into luxury travel and iconic engineering.

 The National Railway Museum is free to access.

-With botanicals from all over the world, cocktail masterclasses at the Botanist give visitors the chance to explore some of the finest herbal ingredients and to learn more about drink creation.
-An adventure in cocktail experimentation, each class is hosted by an expert botanist who encourages visitors to get creative when developing their signature concoctions.
+With botanicals from all over the world, cocktail masterclasses at the Botanist give you the chance to explore some of the finest herbal ingredients and to learn more about drink creation.
+An adventure in cocktail experimentation, each class is hosted by an expert botanist who encourages you to get creative when developing your signature concoctions.